 b.
-Lists the name, dosage, and frequency of all medication prescribed to the student for use in the treatment of the student's asthma or anaphylaxis; and c.
-Includes guidelines for the treatment of the student in the case of an asthmatic episode or anaphylaxis.
+Lists the name, dosage, and frequency of all medication prescribed to the student for use in the treatment of the student's asthma or anaphylaxis; and a.
+A student who administers emergency medication to himself or herself in accordance with subsection 1.

-2. Neither a school district nor any employee of the district is liable for civil damages incurred by:
+- c.
+Includes guidelines for the treatment of the student in the case of an asthmatic episode or anaphylaxis. - 2.
+Neither a school district nor any employee of the district is liable for civil damages incurred by: